Actifio/restapisamples/python/readme.md

     1. A Linux or Windows GCE Instance which has a service account attached that can get generate tokens and which has GCloud CLI and Python installed.
     1. A Linux, Mac or Windows host which has GCloud CLI installed and which has a downloaded JSON key for the relevant service account.

+> **Note**:  The host running this script needs access to the internet.
+The Management Console cannot be accessed via private connect.
+So for a Compute Engine instance this means it needs either an external IP or a Cloud Router/NAT setup.

 ## Getting Management Console details

 Once you have deployed Backup and DR, then a management console will be configured.
 You need to collect these two pieces of information from the Google Cloud Console.
 Go to:  **Backup and DR > Show API Credentials**